xiaotong0329/tp/docs/UserGuide.md

 ### Viewing attendees : `viewattendees`

-Views the list of members who attended a specific event.
+Views the list of members who are attendees of a specific event.

 Format: `viewattendees e/EVENTID`